 Prevention and Care

 A dental crown usually lasts between five and 15 years.
 Just like your natural teeth, crowns can also break and the tooth under the crown can still be attacked by cavities.
-Practise healthy oral care habits such as brushing twice daily, flossing at least once a day, and rinsing your mouth with an antiseptic mouthwash, avoid hard foods and quit smoking to make your crowns last long.
+Practice healthy oral care habits such as brushing twice daily, flossing at least once a day, and rinsing your mouth with an antiseptic mouthwash, avoid hard foods and quit smoking to make your crowns last long.